Cavite–Laguna Expressway: Partial opening and gradual extensions

 The first section of the expressway between Mamplasan Interchange in Biñan and Santa Rosa–Tagaytay Road was made accessible on October 30, 2019, in time for All Saints' Day and All Souls' Day.
 However, its length is conflicting, with Metro Pacific Tollways Corporation stating it as 8.9 km while news outlets report it as 10 km.
 The entry and exit points at each end were opened to serve an estimated 10,000 cars.
 However, the segment was supposed to be operational back in December 2018 or by February 2019.

 The expressway was closed from January 28 to 31 and February 4 to 7, 2020, from 1:00 AM to 4:00 AM (PST) to give way for construction and clearing operations due to ashfalls brought on by the 2020 Taal Volcano eruption.

 On August 18, 2020, the Laguna Technopark and Laguna Boulevard Exits in Biñan and Santa Rosa, respectively, were opened to the public.

 On August 24, 2021, the 6 km section leading to the Silang East interchange in Silang, Cavite was opened to the public two months behind its initial June 2021 opening.
 Meanwhile, the section leading to the Silang (Aguinaldo) interchange opened to motorists on November 8, 2023, two months behind its initial September opening.
+On May 4, 2026, the expressway's Subsection 3 leading to the Governor's Drive Interchange in General Trias was opened.